 Join Danske Bank CCO Philippe Vollot at CW Europe virtual event

 Danske Bank Chief Compliance Officer Philippe Vollot—who joined the company in November 2018, long after the money laundering scandal was uncovered—will be discussing the efforts he and the bank are taking to improve compliance in a keynote presentation at Compliance Week’s virtual European conference on 11 November.
-Compliance Week will also be publishing an interview with him at the end of October ahead of the conference.

 The report, which will focus on the “non-resident” accounts in Estonia through which the money was laundered, will not be made public until regulators and investigators in Denmark (and perhaps elsewhere—Danske is not saying) have looked through the findings as part of their own investigations.